-The definition of counterterrorist (CT) is “of, relating to, or being measures taken to combat or prevent terrorism.”
-But what exactly is a counter-terrorist?
-Many people might think of an elite special forces group— like the Navy SEALs or Delta Force— who carry out daring raids against terrorists and other enemies of the state, but it is much more than that.
+The definition of counterterrorism is “of, relating to, or being measures taken to combat or prevent terrorism.”
+But what exactly is a counterterrorist officer (CT)?
+Many people might think of an elite special forces group— like the Navy SEALs or Delta Force — who carry out daring raids against terrorists and other enemies of the state, but it is much more than that.

 CTs include a wide spectrum of individuals typically working in the government sector to contribute to the common objective of thwarting terrorist groups.
 Outside of the (para)military operatives, the CT world is made up of analysts from various subjects that study terrorist activity to produce reports including:

 - Collection management officers who collect and disseminate intelligence products for use by consumers of U.S. intelligence products

 - Counterintelligence psychologist who may apply their knowledge of clinical psychology to reinforce the National Security Agency (NSA )as it confronts a host of threats, terrorism included

 - Political affairs officer at the UN Office of Counter-Terrorism who stay up to date on relevant terrorist movements and produce timely reports to advise Chief of Branch

 Special agents with the Federal Bureau of Investigation (FBI) who utilize their unique skills to conduct investigations, train security partners at home and abroad, gather and disseminate intelligence, and thwart threats as they arise.